Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Searching For The Perfect Plans

-You’ve been thinking about this new project for a long time.
+You have been thinking about this new project for a long time.
 You want a specific trailer, and you also have some great ideas for customizing that will make it perfect.
-So, you search the web and find some good things similar, but not exactly what you were thinking.
+So, you search the web and find some good trailer plans that are similar, but not exactly what you are thinking.
 At this point you realize the best way to get what you want is to build it.
-That’s a cool too, because DIY is awesome.
+That is cool too, because DIY is awesome.

 Trailer Blueprints - Customize the PlansYou then turn your attention to finding plans, good plans.
 And again, you don’t find the perfect ones.
-Which plans to buy?
-You could just make do and settle for something available, but what if you customize the plans?
-What if you buy some plans that are close, then customize them to exactly what you want?
+So, Which plans should you buy?
+You could just settle for something available, but instead, what if you customize the plans?
+What if you buy plans that are close, then modify things to be exactly what you want?

 Well, that could be a lot more work, and what if you make a mistake?
-What if you modify something that shouldn’t change?
+What if you modify something that should not change?

-These are valid concerns when you customize plans, so let’s talk about what matters.
-The important things versus where you are free to make changes.
+These are valid concerns when you customize the plans, so let’s talk about what matters.
+The important things first, versus the areas where you are free to modify.

 When To Customize The Plans

 Do-It-Yourself is the name of the game here at Mechanical Elements.
 We know that every customer has a little bit different idea about what is perfect, so we encourage you to customize the plans to fit your needs.
-However, we always want you safe, so this article is a guide to safe customizing.
+However, we always want you safe, so this article is a guide to customizing safely.

-Of course, are all our plans are fully engineered to meet and exceed the limits stated in the descriptions.
-And, we know modifications to the plans can change the engineering, so it’s important to understand what areas can change, and what cannot.
-Here are some guidelines to help you make the right decisions — and to help you avoid potential issues.
+Of course, all of our plans are fully engineered to meet and exceed the limits stated in the descriptions.
+And, we know modifications to the plans can change the engineering, so it is important to understand what areas can change, and what cannot.
+Here are some guidelines to help you make the right decisions – and to help you avoid potential issues.

-We do get the question a lot about metric conversion.
-Yes, you can customize the plans for metric dimensions – both for overall size, as well as for the material dimensions.
-Please follow the other guidance on this page, then read the article about Plans in Metric.
+Yes, you can customize the plans for metric dimensions – both for overall size, as well as for the material selections.
+Please read the article about Plans in Metric, then apply it by following the guidance in this article regarding size choices.

-For plans that use special beam shapes, like various I-Beam shapes, may require a little more research for beam substitutions.
+Plans that use special beam shapes, like various I-Beam shapes, may require a little more research for beam substitutions.
 Not all beams are available in every area.
-It might take some time for a conversion, but you can certainly do it.
+It may take some time in research for a proper conversion, but you can certainly do it.

-In your conversions, look for beams that are the same size or slightly larger.
-Look for wall thickness that match, or are slightly larger.
-That will make conversion safe.
+In your conversions, choose beams that are the same size or slightly larger.
+Choose material thicknesses that match, or are slightly thicker.
+That will make the conversion safe.

 Areas Requiring Strength